 ??/??/68 - Michael Parrish mystery fragment

 A lesser-known tape (not at LMA) of two jams: undated, in low quality sound, too fast, and with globs of noise reduction applied (excited yet?).
 The first jam is a nice poppin' groove, @4-5 min there's a FOTM feel once again (I-VII, not sure what key it's in since the tape is so speedy), and I think it sounds like Casady is on bass.
 It's hard to make out if there are one or two drummers because of the muffled sound.
 But overall there's a driving, light feel to this, very uptempo -- not too bad at all, but it cuts at 13:19.
 Bah.
 The second jam is just a repeat of the 12/16/68 second jam, but in way worse sound quality and considerably speedier.

-- 8/28/69 -- a Family Dog jam with the Dead, again minus Weir and Pigpen, plus organist Howard Wales and apparently others (including a flute player) was taped by Bear, who apparently labeled it "Hartbeats" (per Deadlists).
+- 8/28/69 -- a Family Dog jam with the Dead and friends, again minus Weir and Pigpen, plus organist Howard Wales and a few others, including a flute player.
+Bear taped it and apparently labeled his tape "Hartbeats" (per Deadlists).